 Ashley Miller, MD, FAAP

 Dr. Ashley was born and raised in southern New Hampshire, left briefly for college, returned to the Upper Valley for medical school at Dartmouth and never left.
-She was lucky to spend time with Dr. Becky during training and was very excited to join her practice in 2014 and become the owner when Dr. Becky retired.
+She was lucky to spend time at South Royalton Health Center during training and was very excited to join her practice in 2014 and become the owner when Dr. Becky retired.
 Dr. Ashley can be found both in the office at SRHC and in the school based clinics .
 She has a special interest in adolescent medicine and mental health, but truly enjoys following families from birth to graduation.
-She is a fellow of the American Academy of Pediatrics, actively involved at the state and national level.
+She is a fellow of the American Academy of Pediatrics, has been actively involved at the state and national level.
 When not seeing patients you can find Dr. Ashley competing at local horse trials (triathlons on horse back), hiking or snowshoeing in the surrounding mountains, and swimming in the local rivers with her dogs.

 Amelia Lincoln, MCMHC

 Amelia P. Lincoln has worked with youth in Upper Valley schools for over 15 years, most recently as a Student Assistance Professional at White River Valley Schools.
 Amelia has a master’s in education from New England College and has recently completed her master’s in clinical mental health counseling through Northern Vermont University.
 Amelia is working towards licensure as a clinical mental health counselor and licensed alcohol and drug counselor and is excited to be building a clinical practice through the South Royalton Health Center and Health Hub.
 She is especially interested in working in the area of substance use prevention and early intervention and helping youth value themselves.
 She is affectionately known by many as ‘the lady with the dog,’ as her English Shepherd True has been a school therapy dog for many years and the two are most often together.
 After covid is controlled Amelia will be seeing patients at SRHC and at the local schools , but right now she can be found on our telehealth platform.